How to end a joint tenancy

-The tenancy will automatically continue if some tenants stay on after the fixed term ends, even if other joint tenants have moved out.
+The tenancy will automatically continue as a periodic tenancy if some tenants stay on after the fixed term ends, even if other joint tenants have moved out.

 Finding a replacement tenant can be a good option if you want to leave but other tenants want to stay.

 Your landlord and all joint tenants need to agree before any new tenants can move in.